They are immune from prosecution even though they violated the law.

 This is offered to replace the more difficult way, which is "follow the money", because that way has become very difficult, what with all the secret offshore banking systems that are now operational:

 The mantra for such investigations used to be "follow the money", but (since that requires looking into offshore banking systems) for we amateurs there is an easier mantra: "follow the immunity."(ACLU vs. Clapper, Alexander, Hagel, Holder, and Mueller - 3).
-Take for example, Dick Cheney, who still brags about torture in public, but fears no prosecution.
+Take for example, Dick Cheney, who still brags about torture in public, but fears no prosecution, even though no prosecution is known to be error (see On The Recent Condemnation of Torture - 2).

 Ask "who has committed these crimes against the American people and their Constitution?"